 In accordance with the New York State Department of Labor - Code Rule 56; Asbestos Abatement & Disposal is to be completed by a licensed Asbestos Abatement Contractor.

-BlueLine Disaster Solutions, Inc. is a NYS Licensed Asbestos Abatement Contractor providing Asbestos Removal & Abatement services in Utica, Rome & Syracuse NY.
+BlueLine Disaster Solutions, Inc. is a NYS Licensed Asbestos Abatement Contractor providing Asbestos Removal in Utica, Asbestos Removal in Rome and Asbestos Removal in Syracuse NY.

 If detected, asbestos should not be disturbed from its present state.
 The asbestos must be safely removed or encapsulated and disposed of in accordance with New York State Guidelines.